In Humankind, there are plenty of times that you will need to conquer your enemies if you want to win the game.

-It is crucial that you know why you are attacking an enemy unit and how it contributes to your overall strategy.
+It is crucial that you know not only how to attack enemies in Humankind, but also why you are attacking an enemy unit and how it contributes to your overall strategy.

 Attacking is a pretty simple process, but many people make mistakes when attacking an enemy, costing them Territories, Money, and Units.

 This is the guide for you if you want to know how to attack in Humankind, when to do it, and the best way to attack another Empire’s Units.

 Attacking is very simple.
 First, click on a unit or army to select them.
 Once that is done, you can right-click another army and wait for them to Clash.

 Alternatively, you can also select your Unit or Amy and click on the Attack button.
 Its icon has two crossed swords.
 Once you do that, click on the unit that you want your selected army to attack.
 Once they reach the enemy’s army, they will attack.

 Combat won’t happen immediately, though.
 The other army might have a chance of surrendering and fleeing the area.

 If that does not happen, then a battlefield will show up.
 Combat in Humankind is turn-based, and combat turns are not the same as your usual game turns.
 They are used to control each individual unit’s move and action during combat between armies.